CtrlK

 Specificity

-Lists multiple specific concrete aspects: noun-verb command structure, dual-audience design, Commander.js patterns, configuration resolution, output formats, exit codes, and conventions for adding/modifying commands.
-These are concrete, actionable topics.
+Lists multiple specific concrete areas — "noun-verb command structure, dual-audience design (humans and coding agents), Commander.js patterns, configuration resolution, output formats, exit codes, and conventions for adding or modifying commands" — matching the score-3 anchor of several specific concrete actions.

 3 / 3